lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 For extra points, let's remove some repetition, by making a function that returns its first argument if a state is `Running`, and the second argument otherwise.
-We can then use that function for both toggling the state in our now more tailored `input`, and for reacting to it within the `update` function:
+We can then use that function for both toggling the state in our now more tailored `input`, and reacting to it within the `update` function:

 {% highlight haskell %}
 import Keyboard